apache/druid/docs/querying/query-context-reference.md

 This reference contains context parameters organized by their scope:

-- **General parameters**: Apply to all query types and control execution behavior, resource limits, and caching
+- **General parameters**: Applies to all query types.
-- **Query type-specific parameters**: Available only for certain query types like TopN, Timeseries, or GroupBy
+- **Parameters by query type**: Applies to the specific type of query, such as TopN, Timeseries, or GroupBy.
-- **Vectorization parameters**: Control vectorized query execution for supported query types
+- **Vectorization parameters**: Controls vectorized query execution for supported query types.

 For instructions on how the different approaches for set query context in your queries, see [Set the Query Context](./set-query-context.md).